sixhops/catcollector-codealong/01-urls-views-templates.md

 1. Add a URL pattern to your application's `urls.py` file.
 2. Add a view function that the URL will call in your application's `views.py` file.

+(These can really be done in either order.
+Netiher one will work without the other so both must be complete for anything to happen.)
 The third step is to add a template page that the route will render and send to the client.
 Before we get into that step for our routes, though, let's add another route to practice the process:

-We already have our project importing our `main_app` URLs into the main URL dispatcher so we can focus entirely on adding routes specifically to `main_app` from now on.
+We already have our project importing our `main_app` URLs into the main URL dispatcher so we can focus entirely on adding routes to `main_app/urls.py`.

 1. Open the `main_app/urls.py` file and add another URL pattern: